-Analogous dual-disc structures have been identified in external galaxies as breaks in their luminosity profiles when seen edge-on \citep[e.g.][]{comeron_breaks_2012}.
-In contrast to the Milky Way, the thick discs in these external galaxies always have scale-lengths longer than the thin disc ones. \cite{minchev_relationship_2017} argue for a different interpretation of these observations.
-By using chemodynamical modelling, they claim that the observed thick discs are many smaller mono-age populations that are stacked and flared.
-They argue that discs forming inside-out produce nested flared populations with the same age that, when summed, mimic the geometry of a thick disc without requiring a separate disc component.
-In this view, there should be a gradient in age in the {\it geometrically} defined thick disc as the older populations have flared more, leaving a sequence of ages in the radial direction \citep[see also][]{martig_radial_2016}.
-The data available for external galaxies is far more limited, so fitting one or two luminosity profiles to the observed height above mid-plane is often the only viable means of distinguishing disc components beyond the Milky Way.
+Analogous dual disc structures have been identified in external galaxies as breaks in their luminosity profiles when seen edge-on \citep[e.g.][]{comeron_breaks_2012}.
+In contrast to the Milky Way, the thick discs in these external galaxies always have scale lengths longer than the thin disc ones. \cite{minchev_relationship_2017} claim that the observed thick discs are many smaller mono-age populations that are stacked and flared.
+They use chemodynamical modelling to argue that discs that form from the inside out produce nested flared populations with the same age that, when summed, mimic the geometry of a thick disc without requiring a separate disc component.
+In this view, there should be a gradient in age in the geometrically defined thick disc as the older populations have flared more, leaving a sequence of ages in the radial direction \citep[see also][]{martig_radial_2016}.
+The data available for external galaxies are more limited, so fitting one or two luminosity profiles to the observed height above the mid-plane is often the only viable means of distinguishing disc components beyond the Milky Way.